 Dr. Hain was very perturbed by the media coverage of the 2016 presidential election.
 In the past, it would seem that one could expect that the purpose of a newspaper, or for that matter, a news-magazine such as "the Economist", was to present information, in a balanced fashion.

-In 2016, the huge majority of the US media supported one of the Presidential candidates, Mrs. Clinton, and some engaged in "hit" pieces concerning the other candidate, Mr. Trump.
-The "Economist" and the New York Times were particularly egregious examples of reporters and editors that could not keep their passions concerning their own choice of political candidates separate from their jobs to report the truth.
-In particular, the media did not present "disinterested" coverage.
+In 2016, the huge majority of the US media supported one of the Presidential candidates, Mrs. Clinton, and many engaged in "hit" pieces -- meaning political activity -- concerning the other candidate, Mr. Trump.
+The "Economist" and the New York Times were particularly egregious examples of reporters and editors that did not keep their passions concerning their own choice of political candidates separate from their jobs to report events.
+The media did not present "disinterested" coverage.
 They were part of the campaigns.

 What I took away from this election was that I could not trust mainstream media to keep their political preferences separate from their jobs as reporters, and furthemore, that I should consider mainstream media to be mainly "fiction" rather than "non-fiection".
 Regarding consequences, it seems to me that the American pubic is already "voting with their feet", as the traditional news print media is dying.
 This recent coverage of the election will likely accelerate this trend.
 Unfortuately, it does not seem that the new "digital media" has any greater love for responsible writing.